UK - Geneva - Montreux

 Day 4 - Breisach

-Settle into life on the river as we sail along the border of France and Germany, a scenic route that takes us to Breisach, where you have the opportunity to spend time in the dense Black Forest, land of the cuckoo clock and dark fairytales, with an optional boat trip on beautiful Lake Titisee.
+Settle into life on the river as we sail along the border of France and Germany, a scenic route that takes us to Breisach, where we spend time in the dense Black Forest, land of the cuckoo clock and dark fairytales, with a boat trip on beautiful Lake Titisee.

 Day 5 - Kehl